-This question is interesting because, while the symmetry-based palindrome definition requires only $X \approx \rev{Y}$, the reversal-based palindrome definition requires more strict matching under $\approx$, so that $S \approx \rev{S} \Leftrightarrow XaY \approx \rev{(XaY)} \Leftrightarrow XaY \approx \rev{Y} a \rev{X}$.
-Thus, these two types of palindromes can be quite different for some matching criterion $\approx$ (see also Figure~\ref{fig:scsr-palindromes} in the following section).
-To the best of our knowledge, somewhat surprisingly, no previous work has considered or answered this natural question.
-In this paper, we first provide quick answers to this question, and present efficient algorithms for computing such \emph{generalized palindromes} that occur in a given string.
+This question is interesting because, while the symmetry-based palindrome definition requires only $\rev{X} \approx Y$, the reversal-based palindrome definition requires more strict matching under $\approx$ so that $S \approx \rev{S} \Leftrightarrow XaY \approx \rev{(XaY)} \Leftrightarrow XaY \approx \rev{Y} a \rev{X}$.
+Thus, these two types of palindromes can be quite different for some matching criterion $\approx$ (see also Figure~\ref{fig:scsr-palindromes}).